 Flute Ensemble Texas Tour and Fundraiser

-Our wonderful flautists, who you might have seen playing at the Wollongong Town Hall last year, are off to the USA for the 52nd National Flute Association (NFA) Convention in the USA.
+Our wonderful flautists, were invited to the USA for the 52nd National Flute Association (NFA) Convention.

-They have been selected to perform a program of works on Friday 2nd August at one of the world’s largest flute events, ‘Flauta Mundi: Global Voices of the Flute’ (August 1-4) at the Henry B. González Convention Center, San Antonio, Texas.
+They were selected to perform a program of works on Friday 2nd August at one of the world’s largest flute events, ‘Flauta Mundi: Global Voices of the Flute’ (August 1-4) at the Henry B. González Convention Center, San Antonio, Texas.

-“We had to audition but our 45 minute program has been accepted.
-We are so thrilled about it as it is tough competition with 100’s of ensembles entering and not everyone getting through to perform.”
+“We had to audition but our 45 minute program was accepted.
+We were so thrilled about it as it is tough competition with 100’s of ensembles entering and not everyone getting through to perform.”

 Suzanne Cowan